sushanthj/CV_projects/docs/DL_Overview/DL.md

 # Era before DL

-An [RI Seminar](https://www.youtube.com/watch?v=NIXA3ZTDI3Q) from 2013 of Deva Ramanan shows some of the State-of-the-Art methods in vision for object detection.
+An [RI Seminar](https://www.youtube.com/watch?v=NIXA3ZTDI3Q) from 2013 of Deva Ramanan shows what was then the
+State-of-the-Art methods in vision for object detection.
 I really like starting here as Deva had explained this transition from detection through classification of small sub-parts of a human (Deformable Parts Model) --->  to the advent of current Deep Learning